 California Penal Code 273a: Child Endangerment

 California Penal Code 273a refers to the endangerment of a child, including the willful neglect or infliction of pain or mental anguish upon that child.
-It also covers individuals who know that a child is being endangered,abused or neglected but fail to do something about it – as in the case of a mother knowing a child is abusing her children but failing to report it or protect the children.
+It also covers individuals who know that a child is being endangered, abused or neglected but fail to do something about it – as in the case of a mother knowing a child is abusing her children but failing to report it or protect the children.
 It is also true that a child does not have to be the recipient of abuse, but a witness of domestic violence.
+This can also be a common enhancement or added count or charge for DUI cases with Child Endangerment.

 Among the types of conduct that can lead to a Penal Code 273 a child endangerment charge are: